con/open-brain-consent/README.rst

 ================

-We would like to facilitate neuroimaging data sharing by providing an "out of the box" solution addressing aforementioned human subjects concerns and consisting of
+We would like to facilitate neuroimaging data sharing by providing an "out of the box" solution addressing aforementioned human research participants concerns and consisting of

 - widely acceptable consent form allowing deposition of anonymized data